 If you want to get a bird’s eye view of Peru, here are three ways you can fly your way above impressive Peruvian landscapes.

-You can find Skylodge Adventure Suites in the Sacred Valley, just 15 minutes from Ollantaytambo.
-You are unlikely to find a more unique place to stay.
-To get to your camp, you’ll need to brave a four-hour climb up the rock face of a 400-meter mountain.
-The cliff face has steel hooks embedded in it, which hold a fixed steel rope, allowing climbers to attach themselves for the entire ascent.
+To get to your camp, you’ll need to brave a four-hour climb up the face of a 400-meter mountain.
+The cliff has steel hooks embedded in it, which hold a fixed steel rope, allowing climbers to attach themselves for the entire ascent.

 Credit: Ultimate Journeys Peru